atzori/pocketcube/README.md

 # PocketCube
-A fast python library to explore the search space of the Rubik's Pocket Cube (2x2x2)
+A fast python library to explore the search space of the Rubik's Pocket Cube (2x2x2).
+The code is optimized and uses one core, but it can be parallelized easily to make it even faster.

 ## How to